 In case the "Individual Partial record" mechanism is enabled, the Table 5.2.3.2.3.1 is not applicable.
+Instead, the charging information shall be added in the CHF CDR, before the CDR is closed and a subsequent CHF CDR shall be opened with an incremented Sequence Number for each Charging Data Request [Update] received by the CHF.